nickyhuynh/reddit/README.md

   the support option in the layout file.
 ```
 ```
-Additionally, unfortunately my harddrive doesn't have enough space to support the emulators because of another project I'm doing so I wrote code that worked on both large and small screens.
+Additionally, unfortunately my hard-drive doesn't have enough space to support the emulators because of another project I'm doing, so I wrote code that worked on both large and small screens through guidelines in the ConstraintLayout.
 If I had more space to test, I would have included layouts for tablets, other standard Android devices, as well as special devices (the Essential phone).
 ```
 ```
 App was tested by these guidelines: https://developer.android.com/docs/quality-guidelines/